Function Repository Resource:

 Fatty acids are long hydrocarbon chains with a carboxylic acid at one end.
 Monounsaturated fatty acids (MUFAs) have one carbon-carbon double bond.
 Polyunsaturated fatty acids (PUFAs) have two or more carbon-carbon double bonds.
 Saturated fatty acids have no carbon-carbon double bonds because the molecules are fully saturated with hydrogen atoms.

-By default, a Manipulate allowing the user to select the oil type and category of fatty acid is returned containing a BarChart.
+By default, a Manipulate allowing the user to select the oil type and category of fatty acid is returned in a BarChart.

 Each bar in the chart represents the amount in grams of the fatty acid relative to 1 gram of the selected cooking fat or oil (g/g).
 Hover over a bar to view the numeric value.